-I sat on the porch steps of the rental cottage, watching for a car to pull up and wondering for the millionth time if I was crazy for having agreed to this.
-But in the last eighteen months alone I'd been a housekeeper, nanny, cook, dog-walker and nursemaid, and for reasons completely not my fault, each job ended before its time.
+I sat on the porch steps of the rental cottage, watching for a car to pull up and wondering for the millionth time if I was crazy for having agreed to take this job.
+But in the last eighteen months alone I'd been a housekeeper, nanny, cook, dog-walker and nursemaid.
+And for reasons completely not my fault, each job ended before its time.

-So two weeks earlier I'd gone back to the placement agency and told my friend Mary, who worked there and helped me find my last several jobs, the latest story.
-I expected her usual sigh and sympathy, but this time she smiled happily.
-"That's perfect!" she exclaimed.
+So two weeks earlier, when I got sacked yet again, I'd gone back to the placement agency.
+My best friend Mary, who worked there and helped me find my last several jobs, had listened to my latest story of woe with a slowly-growing smile.

-"Excuse me?"
-I wasn't accustomed to my friends celebrating my job losses.
+"It is?"
+I wasn't accustomed to my friends celebrating my unemployment.

-"I was planning to call you tonight anyway," she said, pulling over a small sheaf of papers from the tray on her desk.
+"I was planning to call you tonight anyway," she said, pulling over a stapled packet of papers from the tray on her desk.
 "A new job came in just this morning and I thought of you first thing."

 "Really?"
 I sat up from my dejected slump.

 "The only bad news is that it's a temp."